dotnet/docs-maui/docs/get-started/first-app.md

 ## Get started with .NET command-line interface

-In this tutorial, you'll learn how to create and run your first .NET MAUI app using the .NET command-line interface (CLI):
+In this tutorial, you'll create and run your first .NET MAUI app using the .NET command-line interface (CLI):

 1. In the .NET CLI, create a new .NET MAUI app: